bobrobcpp/frontend-nanodegree-arcade-game-/README.md

 You can report bugs or contribute by using this Github repository: [Github repo ](https://github.com/bobrobcpp/frontend-nanodegree-arcade-game-)

 ## **Licensing**
-This game was created as part of of the Udacity Front End Developer Nanodegree.  gameengine.js/resources.js and and app.js were provided by Udacity and altered to make the function as it does.
-All imagery used was similarly provided by Udacity.
+This game was created as part of of the Udacity Front End Developer Nanodegree.
+The files gameengine.js, resources.js and and app.js were provided by Udacity and altered to make the game function as it does.
+All images used were provided by Udacity.